-Course Level: The Fellowship Scheme is available for young postgraduate economists to work in the public sectors of developing countries.
+Course Level: Fellowship is available for young postgraduate economists and statisticians to work as local civil servants in developing countries.

-Scholarship Open for Students of Following Countries: Applicants of any nationality can apply for postgraduate fellowship.
+Scholarship Open for Students of Following Countries: Applicants of any nationality can apply for ODI fellowship.

 Number of award(s): Not Known